 You can easily change up the mix-ins, or leave them out if you’d rather.
 The authors suggest walnuts, raisins or chocolate chips, and note that Shalane likes to sweeten them up with chocolate chips.
 I opted for pecans in lieu of walnuts, and I think you could substitute any dried fruit for the raisins (chopped if large).

-I had an easy time grating the carrots and apple with this box grater (affiliate link).
+I easily grated the carrots and apple with this box grater (affiliate link).
 The authors suggested lining the muffin tin with paper liners, but I have full faith in the non-stick silicone finish on my muffin tin.
-It didn’t do me wrong.
+It worked great.

 The authors report that these muffins are a hit with kids, too.
 Please let me know how they turn out for you in the comments, and be sure to check out Run Fast.
 Cook Fast.
 Eat Slow. if it sounds like it’s up your alley.